leriomaggio/python-data-science/README.md

 Once completed, this will create a new folder named `python-data-science` (_presumably in your Home folder_).

 Well done!
-Now you should bear with me another few minutes, following instructions reported below 🙏 (please see **2.
-Setting up your Environment**)
+Now you should bear with me another few minutes, following instructions reported below 🙏

+ Please now proceed to **2.
+Setting up your Environment**

 **Option B**: Downloading the material in a ZIP archive from GitHub (**Not Recommended**)